 - To give you a better and more personalised experience (this is sometimes referred to as 'profiling’).
 For example when you sign in to your Co-op Membership account, we might show you different content depending on what we know about you.
 So our Members in Northern Ireland wouldn't see adverts about our Co-op Electrical business, because we can't deliver to Northern Ireland.
 Similarly, if we'd like to give you a money off voucher at the till, we’d prefer to use your personal details to try and give you a coupon that we think you're more likely to use.
 So if you buy a lot of apples, we might give you vouchers for apples (and not oranges).
 Sometimes, we'll probably make some wrong assumptions about you and we're really sorry about that.
 For example, maybe you'd prefer us to give vouchers for things you haven't tried rather than the things we think you want them for.

 - Communicating with you about the products and services we’re providing to you.
 We may use your personal details to send you things we think you need to know about and things we are obliged to send you legally.
 We broadly term these "service" emails.
-For example we send Members details about things like the AGM or changes to the benefits they get from membership.
+For example we send Members details about things like changes to the benefits they get from membership.
+We may also send individual Members timely information we think they need to help them, for example when they have unsuccessfully attempted to sign-in to their account.

 - Preventing and detecting crime or anti-social behaviour.
 For example, we'll use CCTV in our buildings.